cmdr-nova/cmdr-nova.github.io/_posts/2024-03-17-create-a-bootable-debian-flash-drive.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Once you've got it downloaded, open it up!
 Under the "Device" section, choose your flash drive.
 Next, via the "Boot Selection" section, choose the iso you downloaded a second ago.
-Important: Do not put the iso onto the flash drive and then try to create a bootable flash drive <em>from</em> that iso while it's <em>on</em> the drive (it won't work).</p>
+Important: Do not physically store the iso on the flash drive, and then try to create a bootable installation <em>from</em> that iso while it's <em>on</em> the drive (it won't work).</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->